Little Flower is a Special Place,

 Rite of Christian initiation of adults (RCIA)

 RCIA is a response to the call of the Holy Spirit to a closer relationship with God and the Catholic Church.
-It is the usual process by which an unbaptized person (a “catechumen”) or a previously baptized person (a “candidate”) seeks to learn more about the Catholic faith and enter into full communion with the Catholic Church.
+It is the usual process by which an unbaptized person (a “catechumen”) or a previously baptized person (a “candidate”) seeks to learn more about the Catholic faith and possibly move towards entering into full communion with the Catholic Church at Easter.
+If you are interested in learning more about Catholicism, want to convert, or are thinking of moving towards full communion with the Church, contact our RCIA Coordinator below:

 Betty Ebel, RCIA Coordinator